cloudflare/cloudflare-docs/content/durable-objects/reference/graphql-analytics.md

 ### WebSocket metrics
 Durable Objects using [WebSockets](/durable-objects/reference/websockets/) will see request metrics across several GraphQL datasets because WebSockets have different types of requests.

 - Metrics for a WebSocket connection itself is represented in `durableObjectsInvocationsAdaptiveGroups` once the connection closes.
-Since WebSocket connections are long-lived, connections often don't terminate until the Durable Object terminates.
+Since WebSocket connections are long-lived, connections often do not terminate until the Durable Object terminates.
 - Metrics for incoming and outgoing WebSocket messages on a WebSocket connection are available in `durableObjectsPeriodicGroups`.
-If a WebSocket connection uses [hibernation](/durable-objects/reference/websockets/#websocket-hibernation), incoming WebSocket messages are instead represented in `durableObjectsInvocationsAdaptiveGroups`.
+If a WebSocket connection uses [WebSocket Hibernation](/durable-objects/reference/websockets/#websocket-hibernation), incoming WebSocket messages are instead represented in `durableObjectsInvocationsAdaptiveGroups`.

 ## Example GraphQL query for Durable Objects